xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 qeth, so the activation service exits without changing the virtio interface.
 Physical LPAR and z/VM Genesis networking remain unvalidated.
-Genesis does not use the shared CEC serial as an s390x node identifier.
-QEMU guests report themselves as virtual nodes, so sequential and switch discovery ignore them.
+Genesis does not use the shared CEC serial as an s390x node identifier. s390x hypervisor guests report themselves as virtual nodes, so sequential and switch discovery ignore them.
 Use profile discovery or assign a pending discovery record with ``nodediscoverdef``.
 QEMU validation covers network IPL, DHCP option 209, TFTP, and the network-specific ``pxelinux.cfg``-style configuration written by ``mknb``.
 This release does not advertise a DPM boot configuration.